Teaching Attendance 2.0 Introduction

 It can also involve helping children and families get assistance to solve a significant barrier to getting to school.
 Yet educators don’t need to solve the problem of chronic absence alone.
 When educators review student attendance data and notice absences adding up, they can encourage families to partner with other school staff, such as social workers or nurses, as well as community agencies to get needed supports.

 Attendance Works and Parent Teacher Home Visits (PTHV) collaborated on this toolkit to identify cutting edge concepts and tools to help educators work with families, students and community partners to make school attendance a priority.

-Click here to go to the Teaching Attendance Toolkit and learn more about what you can do to teach attendance.
+Scroll down this page to Explore the Teaching Attendance 2.0 Toolkit and learn more about what you can do to teach attendance.